gopalakrishnan-anbumani/Competitive-Programming/SpringBasics/DI.md

 ## Spring Collections

-.<list> helps to inject list of values allowing duplicates .<set>  helps to inject list of values wihtout duplicates .<map> key value pair where key and value any Type .<props> key value pair where key and value are String
+	<list> helps to inject list of values allowing duplicates
+	<set>  helps to inject list of values wihtout duplicates
+	<map> key value pair where key and value any Type
+	<props> key value pair where key and value are String